diku-dk/futhark-website/blog/2024-07-17-opencl-cuda-hip.md

 One common suspicion I can definitely *reject* is that NVIDIA does not seem to arbitrarily sabotage OpenCL on their hardware.
-While NVIDIA clearly doesn't main OpenCL to nearly the same level as CUDA (frankly, *neither does AMD these days*), this manifests itself as OpenCL not growing any new features, rather than the code generation being poor.
+While NVIDIA clearly doesn't maintain OpenCL to nearly the same level as CUDA (frankly, *neither does AMD these days*), this manifests itself as OpenCL not growing any new features, rather than the code generation being poor.